kdheepak/blog/content/35-precommit-hooks.md

 ```

 You can create a text file and make it executable by running `chmod +x pre-commit`.
-In that file, you can run `pre-commit` and point it to the `.pre-commit-config.yaml` that you wish to use.
+In that file, you can make `pre-commit` point to a `.pre-commit-config.yaml` file of your choosing.

+This will make `git init` use the `templatedir` as a template when you create a new git repository.

 Here is what my [`git-templates/hooks/pre-commit`](https://github.com/kdheepak/dotfiles/blob/48567f59c346c00318a670269e3e52172d469f75/git-templates/hooks/pre-commit) file looks like: